Emmanuel, a burden lifted

 When he heard about the arrival of the Global Mercy, he sought help from the volunteer team conducting screenings in the country.
 “We have been hearing about the ship for a long time, and we have been praying for you to come,” he told the Mercy Ships team.

 Dr. Mark Shrime, the International Chief Medical Officer for Mercy Ships, was the lead surgeon in Emmanuel’s surgery.
-He explained that without surgical intervention, the tumor would likely continue to grow, which “would have paved the way for potentially severe complications down the road.”
+He explained that without surgical intervention, the tumor would likely continue to grow.
+This “would have paved the way for potentially severe complications down the road.”

 In a remarkable twist, it took just 48 minutes to remove Emmanuel’s tumor surgically.